Janeshwar25/JsonReplaceUtility/README.md

 SELECT
-    zip,
-    city,
-    countyName,
-    countyFIPS,
-    state,
-    stateName
+    medicalPlanCode AS External_ID,
+    medicalPlanID   AS Medical_Plan_ID
-FROM rso_01.zipcode
+FROM rso_01.rxplanxref
-WHERE state = 'CA'
+WHERE medicalPlanCode = 'NexOAPoi10024B';
-ORDER BY zip;